 Without G Adventures we wouldn’t have had access to the family we lived with and the experiences they shared with us in their homeland, and to know we were spending our money ethically and it going to the right people and projects.

-You can find booking details and an overview of the Local Living Ecuador – Amazon Jungle small group adventure tour here.
+See booking details for Local Living Ecuador – Amazon Jungle small group tour.
 It’s a seven day round trip that starts and ends in Quito, with five days based in the Amazon jungle staying with the Quichua family.
 The price includes accommodation, transport, food and excursions.
 Our water rafting trip was an optional extra we all choose to do as our final hurrah in this wild adventure.

 Groups are kept small and as much as it’s rare to get along with each person on a trip when compacted into a few days and in such a remote place, we did, leaving the Amazon with more than just survival skills and a better understanding of the Amazon people.
 Don’t be too quick to agree with the notion that being amongst others can ruin the raw experience.
 More often than you realise, it can actually enhance it.